mco-gh/mco.dev/content/post/found/unnur.md

 <!--more-->

-Unnur is an awarding winning short film from Iceland.
-It's visually stunning but beyond the beautiful scenery, it's a meditation about the choices we make in our lives, and how they affect future generatoins.
-I urge you to take some time our of your day and experience this spspecial film.
+Unnur is an award winning short film about the life of a father and daughter in Iceland.
+It's a visually stunning meditation about the choices we make, how they shape our lives, and affect future generations.
+As one day blends into the next, we often fail to appreciate the beauty all around us.
+Take a moment out of your day and let this wonderful film take you to a place I bet you haven't been for a while.

 <br>